ghostfied/ghostfied/README.md

 <div></div>
 🂱 Cuddles + Hide / C + H : i'm totally fine with it, especially from fandoms i enjoy.
 <div></div>
-Do not copy my skins please, asking for gift or taking inspo is ok tho.
-<div></div>
 ♱ W2i / Whisper to interact : I'm normally offtab or just distracted with something else (drawing, studying, watching sm..) i also don't like to be directly approached, prefer whispers instead.
 <div></div>
-✧ the "Away" status at all times has no actual purpose other than "cute moon icon ^_^"
+the "Away" status at all times has no actual purpose other than "cute moon icon ^_^"
 <div></div>

 ## ︶︶†︶◞ ♱ ◟︶†︶︶